Introduction

 2. TM (Transcendental Meditation)

-Transcendental Meditation consists of silently repeating a mantra in order to accomplish a deep relaxation.
+Transcendental Meditation consists of silently repeating a mantra to accomplish a deep relaxation.
 The practice is among the most studied types of meditation and is popular in enhancing the health of the heart as well as in minimising stress levels.

 TM enhances creativity and focus, making it one of the top contenders when deciding which meditation is best for brain performance.